 In 1883 Potter joined the Charity Organization Society (COS), an organisation that attempted to provide Christian help to those living in poverty.
 While working with the poor, Beatrice Potter realised that charity would not solve their problems.
 She began to argue that it was the causes of poverty that needed to be tackled, such as the low standards of education, housing and public health.

-In 1882 Beatrice fell in love with one of Britain's leading politicians, Joseph Chamberlain.
-The relationship ended unhappily and in 1886 Beatrice went to work as a researcher for Charles Booth, who was involved in studying the lives of working people living in London.
+In 1886 Beatrice went to work as a researcher for Charles Booth, who was involved in studying the lives of working people living in London.
 Beatrice was assigned to study and investigate the lives of the dock workers in the East End.
 Other topics covered by Beatrice included Jewish immigration and sweated labour in the tailoring trade.
 Her articles on dock workers and the sweating trades were published in the journal, the Nineteenth Century and as a result was invited to testify before the House of Lords on the subject.

 At the time she had fairly conservative opinions about the role of women.
 In 1886 she wrote about her impressions of Annie Besant: "I felt interested in that powerful woman, with her blighted wifehood and motherhood and her thirst for power and defence of the world.
 I heard her speak, the only woman I have ever known who is a real orator, who has the gift of public persuasion.
 But to see her speaking made me shudder. it is not womanly to thrust yourself before the world."